gpuweb/gpuweb/proposals/subgroup-matrix.md

         *   The have matching row counts
         *   The have matching column counts
 *   T is the component type and must be one of the entries in the table
-    *   The scalar shader type is the associated type usable in the shader code for scalar operations and data representation in memory
+    *   The scalar shader type is the associated type usable in the shader code for scalar operations
     *   Can be expanded in the future to support more types (e.g. bfloat16) via new enables.
     *   The u8 and i8 cases are predeclared types that are not otherwise usable in WGSL.
 For layout calculations, they are of size 1 byte and have an alignment requirement of 1 byte.